Zaldy

 Zaldy Goco (born 1966), also known mononymously as Zaldy, is a Filipino-American fashion designer.
 In 1995, he was featured as a model in a British television advertisement for Levi's.
 Zaldy was named one of Out magazine's Out 100 in 2006.
-He was the costume designer for Michael Jackson's This Is It tour, Lady Gaga's Monster Ball Tour, and Britney Spears's Femme Fatale Tour.
+He was the costume designer for Michael Jackson's This Is It concerts, Lady Gaga's Monster Ball Tour, and Britney Spears's Femme Fatale Tour.
 Zaldy designed the costumes for the Cirque du Soleil shows Michael Jackson: The Immortal World Tour, Michael Jackson: One, and Volta.
 He was also the head designer for Gwen Stefani's fashion line L.A.M.B.
 He has received five Emmy nominations, winning in 2017, 2018, and 2019 for Outstanding Costumes for a Variety, Nonfiction, or Reality Programming due to his work on RuPaul's Drag Race.

 Early life

-Zaldy was born in Cheshire, Connecticut; his first name is Salvador but his parents called him Zaldy from birth.
+Zaldy was born in Cheshire, Connecticut.
+His first name is Salvador, but his parents called him Zaldy from birth.
 His grandmother sparked his interest in fashion.

 Education

-Zaldy was a student at Parsons School of Design in the 1980s, though he completed his studies in 1990 at the Fashion Institute of Technology.
+Zaldy studied at Parsons School of Design in the 1980s but completed his education in 1990 at the Fashion Institute of Technology.

 Modeling

-Zaldy walked runways for Thierry Mugler, Jean-Paul Gaultier, and Vivienne Westwood modeling women's clothing; he also modeled men's clothing in a Japanese advertising campaign for Paul Smith.
-In 1995, Zaldy, in drag, starred in a Levi's television commercial.
-This advertisement was banned in the United States and was only shown late at night in the United Kingdom.
-This Levi's advertisement was noted as marking a rise in the prominence of drag in pop culture.
+Zaldy walked the runways for notable designers such as Thierry Mugler, Jean-Paul Gaultier, and Vivienne Westwood, modeling women's clothing.
+He also modeled men's clothing in a Japanese advertising campaign for Paul Smith.
+In 1995, Zaldy, appearing in drag, starred in a Levi's television commercial, which was banned in the United States and aired only late at night in the United Kingdom.
+This Levi's advertisement was noted for marking a rise in the prominence of drag in pop culture.